nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 }
 ```

-**b) If done in two queries this would be a query for the last three months for observations and medications and a second query for the last three months' consultations and all allergies, problems and immunisations**
+**b) If done in two queries this would be a query for the last three months for observations and medications and a second query for the last three months' consultations and all allergies, problems and immunisations:**
 ```json
 {
   "resourceType": "Parameters",